 What happens when Class 3 landfills close?

 First, before a Class 3 landfill is approved (given a permit from EPD), a landfill owner is required to have funding to not only properly close but also to monitor and fix any environmental problems that could occur.
-When a Class 3 landfill is closed, it is capped with a layer of clay, a plastic liner and a layer of soil (bottom to top of the cap).
+When a Class 3 landfill is closed, it is capped with a layer of clay, a plastic liner, and a layer of soil (bottom to the top of the cap).
 The cap is seeded to grow grass.
 The Class 3 landfill will be monitored for 30 years.